about

 A few things I’ve done along the way

-I spent the first part of my career leading large-scale transformation programmes in government - often with high stakes, tough audiences, and nowhere to hide.
+I spent the first part of my career leading large-scale transformation programmes in government and enterprise organisations - often with high stakes, tough audiences, and nowhere to hide.

 I moved thousands of frontline police officers onto new digital systems.